Rhodopseudomonas palustris: Commercial applications

-R. palustris, during its photoautotrophic mode of metabolism possibly uses Vanabin to cleave the core out of Chlorin based compounds such as the Magnesium in Chlorophyll and replaces it with its Vanadium center in order to attach and harvest energy via Light Harvesting Complexes making R. Palustris a potential ingredient in the future of the fuel industry.

 Biodegradation

 The genome of R. palustris consists of a variety of genes that are responsible for biodegradation.
 It can metabolize lignin and acids found in degrading plant and animal waste by metabolizing carbon dioxide.
 In addition, it can degrade aromatic compounds found in industrial waste.
 This bacterium is an efficient biodegradation catalyst in both aerobic and anaerobic environments.

 Hydrogen production

 Purple phototrophic bacteria have drawn interest for their biotechnological applications.
 These bacteria can be used for bioplastic synthesis and hydrogen production.
 R. palustris has the unique characteristic of encoding for a vanadium-containing nitrogenase.
 It produces, as a byproduct of nitrogen fixation, three times more hydrogen than do molybdenum-containing nitrogenases of other bacteria.
 The potential to manipulate R. palustris to be used as a reliable hydrogen production source or for biodegradation still lacks detailed knowledge of its metabolic pathways and regulation mechanisms.

 Electricity generation

-R. palustris DX-1
+Rhodopseudomonas palustris DX-1

 A strain of R. palustris (DX-1) is one of the few microorganisms and the first Alphaproteobacteria found to generate electricity at high power densities in low-internal resistance microbial fuel cells (MFCs).
 DX-1 produces electric current in MFCs in the absence of a catalyst, without light or hydrogen production.
 This strain is exoelectrogenic, meaning that it can transfer electrons outside the cell.
 Other microorganisms isolated from MFCs cannot produce power densities higher than mixed cultures of microbes can under the same fuel-cell conditions, but R. palustris DX-1 can produce significantly higher power densities.

 This Rhodopseudomonas species is widely found in wastewaters, and DX-1 generates electricity using compounds that Rhodopseudomonas is known to degrade.
 Therefore, this technology can be harnessed to produce bioelectricity from biomass and for wastewater treatment.
 However, the energy generated through this process is currently not sufficient for large-scale wastewater treatment.